thomasjfisher/Portfolio/README.md

 Creating a 'home' icon at the top left of each screen the user can navigate to so that they can get back to the home page in one click.

+Creating icons that change colour when hovering, and linking to their relative destination.
+GitHub, LinkedIn, Twitter, my sites homepage are some that I have utilised in this project.

 ## Site Map

+In the original design of my wireframes, I wanted to make sure that my site was simple, elegant and functional.
+I created the webframes with that in mind which help guide my design of my site map.
+I again wanted to ensure that my work was accessible and easy to find and read.

 ![Thomas Fisher Portfolio - Site Map](/docs/sitemap.jpg)